brianthehughes/basicboxes/README.md

 Why does this matter?

-To me..
-As technology enrolls itself as the ever-present side-kick to humanity I question to the value of resource heavy entertainment utilization.

-Why does this matter generally?
+Technology is now an ever-present side-kick to humanity.

 Can 5++, 10+, 15, 20-, 30-- year old technology support personal, family, and/or business connectivity goals in the encrypted and media rich data stream?